 - Stir in milk, peas and cheese.
 Cook for another 1-2 minutes.
 Enjoy!

-CRAFT FOR One Pan CHICKEN & RICE RECIPE:
+CRAFT FOR THIS RECIPE:

 Rice Ghost Craft!
 Get in the Halloween spirit with these adorable Rice Ghosts!
 Kids will love turning their ghosts into puppets, magnets or festive decor!
 All you need is rice, glue, paper, tape, scissors and a writing utensil.
 Bonus if you have popsicle sticks.
 You can even use different colored paper, dye the rice, or make a different spooky character.
 Get creative!